The Righteous Mind

 Quick quotes

-The book offers a nuanced understanding of political and moral divisions.
+The book provides a comprehensive exploration of moral psychology.